 About This Breed

 The Golden Retriever originated in the early 19th century.
-It was developed after a long line of breeding from the Newfoundland, Tweed water spaniels, and the Irish setter.
+It was developed after a long line of breeding from the Newfoundland, Tweed water spaniels and the Irish setter.
 The ultimate goal was to develop a breed of hunting dog that was big enough and had the endurance to hunt and retrieve a large number of game birds at a time.
 The Golden Retriever became quite popular with British nobility not only for its hunting and retrieving abilities, but because it was such a great companion.
 It is an excellent bird dog, and considered to excel in both land and water retrieval.
-The Golden Retriever is so eager to please that it makes for an excellent search and rescue dog.
+The brees is so eager to please that it also makes an excellent search and rescue dog.

 The Golden Retriever is a large dog with a broad head and drop ears.
 The tail is otter-like, thick at the base then tapering at the end.